davik20/job-list/README.md

 ##### Tag Management:
 Admins can create, edit, and delete tags used for filtering job listings.
 This allows them to maintain a consistent and relevant set of tags for users to filter jobs by.

+## 4. Ways to improve this simple App

+- Job Application Tracking: Users can keep track of their job applications by saving or bookmarking listings, marking their application status, and setting reminders for follow-ups.

+- Employer Profiles: Employers can create profiles with information about their company, open positions, and benefits.
+This will give job seekers a better understanding of the employer and their culture.

+- Resume Upload: Job seekers can upload their resumes to their profile, making it easier to apply for jobs with a single click.

+- Email Notifications: Users can receive email notifications when new jobs matching their search criteria are posted or when their application status changes.

+- Job Alerts: Users can set up alerts to receive notifications when jobs matching their criteria are posted, even if they haven't actively searched for them.

+- Advanced Search: Users can perform advanced searches with multiple criteria, such as location, salary range, and required skills.

+- Social Media Integration: Users can share job listings on social media platforms, making it easier to reach a larger audience.